 Onions of all varieties are need to make Indian food.
 Onions store really well uncovered in a dry airy place.
 Keep a good supply in stock.

-I hope this list is of use to you.
+I hope this list of curry herbs is of use to you.
 Be sure to let me know if I have left something out that you feel should not have been.
 Your comments are always very welcome!